hipc-book/hipc-book.github.io/_lectures/1-supercomputing.md

 In 2008 **IBM Roadrunner** became the first supercomputer to break the PetaFLOP/s barrier, achieving 1.02 PFLOP/s on the LINPACK benchmark.

-In contrast to many of the the large homogeneous systems that came before, Roadrunner was an AMD Opteron powered system with IBM PowerXCell accelerators connected to each core, making it perhaps the first _modern_ heterogeneous system.
+In contrast to many of the large homogeneous systems that came before, Roadrunner was an AMD Opteron-powered system with IBM PowerXCell accelerators connected to each core, making it perhaps the first _modern_ heterogeneous system.
 This heterogeneous approach has continued ever since, with a growing proportion of the fastest supercomputers in the world making use of highly-specialised computational accelerators (e.g. GPUs) alongside traditional multi-CPU hosts.

 Roadrunner was displaced at the top of the rankings in 2010 by the Chinese supercomputer, **Tianhe-1A ("Milk Way")** -- the first Chinese system to achieve the #1 ranking.
-Tianhe-1A is a 7,168 node system, with each node featuring two Intel Xeon X5670 6-core processors and a single NVIDIA Tesla M2050 GPU, achieving 2.57 PFLOP/s.
+Tianhe-1A was a 7,168 node system, with each node featuring two Intel Xeon X5670 6-core processors and a single NVIDIA Tesla M2050 GPU, achieving 2.57 PFLOP/s.

 In June 2011, Tianhe-1A was overtaken by the **K-Computer** -- a Japanese 10 PFLOP/s homogeneous supercomputer, using Fujitsu SPARC64fx processors and a proprietary Torus Fusion (Tofu) interconnect.